apptainer/apptainer-userdocs/keyserver.rst

 Keyserver Management
 ####################

-By default, {Singularity} will use the keyserver defined by the active :ref:`remote endpoint<endpoint>`'s service discovery file.
+By default, {Project} will use the keyserver defined by the active :ref:`remote endpoint <endpoint>`'s service discovery file.
 This behavior can be changed or supplemented using the ``key`` command and, in particular, its subcommands ``add`` and ``remove``.
 These allow an administrator to create a global list of keyservers that will be used to verify container signatures by default.
-When verifying container signatures, {Singularity} consults them according to a configured *order* (with the keyserver whose order is ``1`` consulted first, then the one whose order is ``2``, and so forth).
-Other operations performed by {Singularity} that reach out to a keyserver will only use the first one (whose order is ``1``).
+When verifying container signatures, {Project} consults them according to a configured *order* (with the keyserver whose order is ``1`` consulted first, then the one whose order is ``2``, and so forth).
+Other operations performed by {Project} that reach out to a keyserver will only use the first one (whose order is ``1``).

 .. note::

-   In previous versions of {Singularity}, the functionality described here was grouped together with :ref:`remote endpoint management<endpoint>` under the ``remote`` command group.
+   In previous versions of {Project}, the functionality described here was grouped together with :ref:`remote endpoint management <endpoint>` under the ``remote`` command group.
 Beginning with version 4.0, this functionality has been given its own top-level command group, ``keyserver``.